-I’m sharing with you the authentic Hunza traditional soup recipe from scratch.
-You will also learn homemade noodles recipe, storing homemade noodles or wheat flour noodles in the video demonstration which is a step by step guide on how to make Hunza traditional soup?
+I am sharing with you the authentic Hunza traditional soup recipe from scratch.
+You will also learn homemade noodles recipe, storing homemade noodles or wheat flour noodles in the video demonstration which is a step-by-step guide on how to make Hunza traditional soup?

 Mutton 1 Cup

 Ginger 4 cloves